altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - In query selector, when selected tags go up, remove them from below.
 - Performance of query: avoid double round trip for first draw of uploadedView.
-- Disaable scrolling when zooming in Local & Uploaded.
+- Disaable scrolling when zooming in Local & Uploaded (Tom).
 - Stop flickering when opening FAB or clicking on "done".
-- Hide pivs with pendingDeletion.
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Finish annotated source code.
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else